sr320/LabDocs/protocols/RADseq.md

 * Transfer **500 ng** of genomic DNA from each sample to a PCR plate.

 * Air dry the DNA overnight.

+>
+> Samples required two days of drying.
+>  In hindsight - _probably could have pushed forward after overnight._
+>

-Resuspend DNA in a total volume of 40 µL (either elution buffer or water).
+* Resuspend DNA in a total volume of 20 µL of water.

-* Make restriction enzyme digestion mix (below is for SbfI, but PstI will also work with our adapters): Keep enzymes in freezer or on ice block at all times.
+* Make restriction enzyme digestion mix

 Reageant   | amount
 ------------ | -------------